Richard Rives: Early and family life

-Born in Montgomery, Montgomery County, Alabama on January 15, 1895, to William Henry Rives (1854-1922) and his wife, the former Alice Bloodworth Taylor (1856-1943), Rives had five siblings.
+Born in Montgomery, Montgomery County, Alabama, on January 15, 1895, to William Henry Rives (1854-1922) and his wife, the former Alice Bloodworth Taylor (1856-1943), Rives had five siblings.
 A maternal great-great-grandfather had served as the first Baptist minister in Montgomery.
 Three of his great-great-great-great grandfathers had served in the American Revolutionary War: Captain William Sanford (1734-1806) had carried dispatches to France before settling in Georgia, Major John Mason (1716-1785) had acted as Justice of Sussex County, Virginia during that time, and Private James McLemore (1718-1800) had also served the Revolutionary cause in Granville County, North Carolina.
 Both sides of his family had operated large plantations using enslaved labor before the American Civil War.

-Rives attended the public high school in Montgomery and graduated as valedictorian of his class.
+Rives attended the Sidney Lanier High School in Montgomery and graduated as valedictorian of his class.
 He then won a tuition scholarship and began studies at Tulane University in New Orleans, Louisiana.
 However, Rives also had to borrow money for living expenses from his sister, so he withdrew from the university after a year and began working for Wiley Hill, an attorney practicing in Montgomery whose family plantation had shared a border with the Rives' plantation before the American Civil War.
 Rives would later receive honorary degrees from the University of Notre Dame in 1966 and Cumberland Law School at Samford University in 1975.

 Early career, military service and family life

-After reading law, Rives passed the Alabama bar examination in 1914, although just 19 years old.
-He was in private practice in Montgomery, Alabama from 1914 to 1916.
+After reading law, Rives passed the Alabama bar examination in 1914 at 19 years old.
+He was in private practice in Montgomery, Alabama, from 1914 to 1916.
 During World War I, Rives joined the Alabama National Guard, then served in the United States Army (1916 to 1919; commissioned a first lieutenant in 1917).
 While stationed in Macon, Georgia, Rives met Jessie H. Daugherty.
 They married soon after he left the Army, and would have four children, although two died as infants.
 Rives's relationship with his son and namesake Richard Rives Jr. (1922-1949) would later greatly affect his attitudes toward racial discrimination.
 His son had attended the University of Exeter in England and Harvard University in Massachusetts, then become severely ill while serving in the Pacific theater during World War II.
 Based on his own reading and discussions with African American soldiers hospitalized with him, the younger Rives determined to confront issues involved in what many Southerners called "the race question."
 He also went to the University of Michigan Law school, advised his father to read Gunnar Myrdal's treatise and planned to join the family law firm, but died in an auto accident in 1949.
 After his wife's death in 1973, Rives in 1976 married Martha Blake Thigpen Frazer, but they had no children.